Pre-Conference Training Workshop

 Mario Biggeri

-Professor of Applied Economics in University of Florence
+Professor of Applied Economics at the University of Florence

 Robert Costanza